chabad360/chabad360.github.io/content/post/CaaB-The-Concept/index.md

 ## Conclusion

-That's the idea, I'll be back soon with more precise details, and watch this page for updates, because it will be updated.
+That's the idea, I'll be back soon with more precise details in another article, and watch this page for updates, because it will be updated.